HospitalRun/planning/Requirements/v1_0/Incident-Management.md

 9. CQI staff should review all incidents, but may chose to close some without further investigations.
 10. Incidents will be reported at some frequency (monthly, quarterly) typically to a management or leadership team.

+TBD MEL
+1. simple permissions....can do anything with Incidents
+2. expose the last updated by:

 ## Jobs to be Done (JTBD)